nanlabs/devops-reference/examples/the-ultimate-guide-to-pull-requests-and-code-reviews/README.md

 ## Review Workflow

-- **Comprehend the Issue and Solution:** Ensure that the solution aligns with the identified problem.
+- **Comprehend the Issue and Solution:** Ensure that the solution aligns with the identified issue to solve.
 - **Keep Reviews Short:** Limit reviews to 1 hour to maintain quality.
 - **Focus on Manageable Sections:** Review 200-400 lines of code at a time for efficiency.
 - **Give Clear, Actionable Feedback:** Use examples to clarify suggestions.
-- **Test Bug Fixes:** Verify changes in a live environment when possible.
+- **Test new Features and Bug Fixes:** Verify changes in a live environment when possible.

 ## Communication and Precision